HenryStarter2022/HenryStarter2022/README.md

 - 👋 Hi, I’m @HenryStarter2022.
-I have been a long-time natural language major(English), but I have made up my mind to also master the computer language!
+I have been a long-time natural language major(a PhD in language and cultural comparison), but I have made up my mind to also master the computer language!
 - 👀 I’m interested in building a project that I think in the long-run will change part of the experience with which people use internet, and help more people to share and benefit from internet.
 - 🌱 I’m currently learning software programming from scracth...It is never to late to learn, but I enjoy challenging myself.
 - 💞️ I’m looking to collaborate with more expereienced developers and those who really believe we can make internet a more equitable and better place for all..